katrincheg/MovieData/README.md

 #### M Language

-One of interesting features I was working with was a specific code for Grouping in M language which enable me to Combine genres together for further analysis.
+One of the interesting features I was working with was a specific code for Grouping in M language which enable me to Combine genres together for further analysis.

 ```